cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ### The distribution games in detail
 We have already mentioned the distribution games briefly.
 Their purpose is to increase traction and improve distribution.

-There is a total of 3 games, with 2 of them, parts of 1:
+There is a total of 2 games:

 - [Game of Links](https://cybercongress.ai/game-of-links/): Is currently happening.
 Lasts till the end of the first donation round, with a 21 day final after.
 The main goal of the participants is to win, as many tokens as possible, from cyber\~Congress and its seed donators
-- Game of Thrones: Will start after the launch of the mainnet and last for 21 days.
-It is day 0 of the following auction.
-Its purpose is to battle out 2 communities (ETH and ATOM) for a bigger stake
-- cyber\~Auction: Will start after GoT is over and accounted for.
-It is an auction that lasts for a little over 479 days.
-Its purpose is to fill cyber\~Foundation with money
+- cyber\~Auction: Will start after the mainnet is lauched.
+It is an auction that lasts for 888 rounds.
+Its purpose is to fill cyber\~Foundation with ETH

 #### Game of Links or GoL
 As mentioned the purpose is to win as many tokens as possible from cyber~Congress and its seed donators.
 The idea originates with Cosmoses Game of Stakes.
 This allows to achieve two results simultaneously: test the network, result in a better distribution.
 PoS is known for not having anything at stake.
 PoW distributes tokens to those who spend resources and it makes sense.
 Here, the idea is similar.
 Use your resources and/or time and acquire tokens via utility.